Zayaan3019/NeuroGenesis/README.md

 # NeuroGenesis: The Self-Evolving Neural Fabric

-Welcome to **NeuroGenesis**, an avant-garde AI platform that redefines how intelligent systems learn, adapt, and evolve.
+Welcome to **NeuroGenesis**, an AI platform that redefines how intelligent systems learn, adapt, and evolve.
 Inspired by the remarkable architecture of the human brain, NeuroGenesis implements a self-organizing, adaptive neural network that continually enhances itself through dynamic connectivity, spike-timing-dependent plasticity, and continual learning methodologies.

 ## Overview